 This isn’t the first app ever that can let you create custom Windows 10 tiles.
 There are better options available.
 Better, but also resource consuming, considering all you want to do is change some tiles.
 You can have a look at Better StartMenu on the Windows Store.
-That app will need a helper app which needs to always run in the background if you want your tiles to launch the respective app or file.
+That app will need a helper app that needs to always run in the background if you want your tiles to launch the respective app or file.
 That’s a bit of a letdown, which is why I prefer MyTile.

 Developed by Flinston_Ger from XDA, MyTile is different in that it does not require a helper app which has been the case for similar apps until now.
 This is because MyTile uses visualmanifest.xml via which the latest Windows 10 allows custom tiles.
 Due to this, the tiles also support the usual jump lists and context menus.
 There are, however, a couple of minor limitations as well.
 Since Windows 10 does not allow wide or large tile sizes for non-Windows Store apps, your custom tiles too can only be created in medium and small sizes.
 Also, the app can only create tiles for programs and shortcuts in the Start Menu folder.
+To make more out of the Start Menu though, you must not miss our Windows 10 Start Menu customization tips.

 Using the app is pretty simple and straightforward unlike some other solutions available right now.
 Download the archived package from the download section above.
 Extract the contents into a folder once downloaded.
 It contains the following four files :